zozidalom/LPSolutionsTask/README.md

 ## Further enhancement options

-The app currently only contains a very simple some test to see if the TemplateController exists, and the application is able to start.
+- The app currently only contains a very simple some test to see if the TemplateController exists, and the application is able to start.
 Playwright (e2e) & unit tests could be added in the future to verify the generated html file.

+- A separate service can be created for html generation.